flutter/website/formatting.md

 1. to enforce this style through automatic formatting.

-The alternative is often tiring formatting debates during code reviews, where time may be better spent on code behavior rather than code style. (*Note*:
+The alternative is often tiring formatting debates during code reviews, where time may be better spent on code behavior rather than code style.
-Automatically formatting code may in some hard cases lead to different results that what you would personally expect.

 ### Automatically formatting code in IntelliJ